Psycholinguistics I/II - 2022-2023LING 640/641

 I am very happy to have individual discussions.
 Just drop me a line.

 I welcome opportunities for in person meetings.
-I had many outdoor meetings on campus in 2020-2021 and plan to continue in 2021-2022.
+In 2020-22 I learned to greatly value outdoor meetings in addition to traditional indoor-with-computers meetings.
 The UMD campus is beautiful year round, and it is good for graduate students and faculty to be visibly active on campus.
 (Did you know that the entire campus is an arboretum? — Check out the University of Maryland Arboretum Explorer app.)

 Schedule – Spring